jeffqchen/10DIN2VGA/README.md

 There will be a small piece of support material stuck inside the cavity designed for a hidden nut.

-You must extrac that support material in order for the nut to go in.
+You must extract that piece of support material in order for the nut to go in.

 A dental pick will work nicely.
 A pair of tweezers with sharp tips might work as well.